Get more information about College of Lake County by clicking links below:

 Graduation & Transfer Rates

-Community colleges often times offer both career training courses and curriculum to help students transfer out to a 4-year college or university, that is why we include how this school compares for both graduation and transfer rates against other community colleges in Lake and community colleges in Illinois in total.
+Community colleges often times offer both career training courses and curriculum to help students transfer out to a 4-year college or university, that is why we include how this school compares for both graduation and transfer rates against other community colleges in Lake County and community colleges in Illinois in total.

 Specialized Programs & Accreditations